Steve has been producing How To tutorials and articles for over 10 years, as well as E-books with Amazon KDP.

 What tools will you need?

-Listed are the list of tools that you are likely to need when you fit new front brake pads to your car.
+Listed are the tools that you are likely to need when you fit new front brake pads to your car.

 - Wire brush